The Notorious K.I.M.

 The Notorious K.I.M. is the second studio album by American rapper Lil' Kim.
 It was released on June 27, 2000, by Atlantic Records and was her first album on her new label Queen Bee Entertainment.
 It debuted at number four on the US Billboard 200 chart, selling 229,000 copies in its first week, achieving Lil' Kim's highest peak and biggest first-week sales, and reached the top of the Top R&B/Hip-Hop Albums chart.
 A commercial success, The Notorious K.I.M. was certified platinum by the Recording Industry Association of America (RIAA) on August 2, 2000.
-It was the best-selling female rap album in 2000 with sales of over 1.5 million copies in the United States.
-To date, The Notorious K.I.M. has sold 3 million copies worldwide.
+It was the best-selling female rap album in 2000 with sales of over 1.4 million copies in the United States.
+To date, The Notorious K.I.M. has sold 5.1 million copies worldwide.

 The album spawned two singles that attained moderate Billboard chart success.
 Lead single "No Matter What They Say" peaked at number 60 on the US Billboard Hot 100 and number 15 on the Hot R&B/Hip-Hop Songs chart.
 The second single "How Many Licks?", featuring R&B artist Sisqó, performed similarly, reaching the bottom half of the Hot 100.

 Production and title

-In a 1999 interview with BlackBook magazine, Kim stated that she was thinking about naming the album Queen Bitch, the title of a song from her debut album Hard Core, but decided against it as Missy Elliott had used "She's a Bitch" and did not want anybody being confused.
+In a 1999 interview with BlackBook magazine, Kim stated that she was thinking about naming the album Queen Bitch, the title of a song from her debut album Hard Core, but decided against it as fellow rapper and friend Missy Elliott had used "She's a Bitch" and Kim did not want anybody being confused or thinking there was a problem between the two.
 In dedication to The Notorious B.I.G., The Notorious K.I.M. was in a "memorial" to the late rapper.
 "I felt Biggie's spirit while I was working on this album.
 I thought it was a perfect name for the album.
 Also, I am known in a notorious way, my style and lyrics.
 I've been known in a notorious way over the years", Kim told Jet magazine.

 This album to me is more creative and more versatile than my last album.
 I think that's what people have been looking for.
 My whole image, to me, the reason why I came out with 'Hard Core,' the sexy thing, was to make me different from every other female rapper that was out.
 That's exactly what I'm trying to do now, is make myself different, because now we have a lot of rappers doing the same thing that I did when I came out the first time.
 What I'm trying to do is separate myself again from the rappers that are out now.